BrandonAustin01/Caine/CONTRIBUTING.md

 # 🧑‍⚖️ Code of Conduct

-As contributors and maintainers of Cain, we pledge to respect everyone who contributes.
+As contributors and maintainers of Caine, we pledge to respect everyone who contributes.

 * Be kind and inclusive
 * Keep discussions constructive
 * Report abuse to any project maintainer

-We want Cain to be a safe and welcoming project for all.
+We want Caine to be a safe and welcoming project for all.